It’s not just a drink anymore, green tea is increasingly found in skincare products. Dr Zara Kassam PhD finds out why.

 - Green tea mask 1 – Cut open a green tea teabag, empty it into a little bowl, mix the content of the tea bag with some honey (as long as you have no allergy to bee products).
 Apply the paste onto the affected areas; leave on for 15-30 minutes.
 The anti-inflammatory properties will smooth the skin and reduce inflammation.

 - Green tea face mask 2.
 This will leave you with smooth glowing skin.
-All you need is a teaspoon of green tea powder, add water and mix till a mask like consistency is reached; apply to your face, leave on for 15 minutes and then wash of with warm water.
+All you need is a teaspoon of green tea powder, add water and mix till a mask like consistency is reached; apply to your face, leave on for 15 minutes and then wash off with warm water.

 - Make your own green tea toner; boil a few fresh green tea leaves in a quarter cup of purified water, ensuring that the pot is covered with a lid.
 When it’s cooled apply the mixture to your face using a cotton pad twice a day.
-As for storage; store the mixture in the fridge for up to a week.

 Let us know if you see any benefits.